LyonParapente/EventOrganizer/last_release.md

-* Update apiflask to 1.2.0
-* Update Pillow to 9.4.0
-* Fix /swagger-online
-* Small improvement in swagger fields order
+* Try to fix warning in build-and-deploy (Node.js 12 actions are deprecated)
+* Test multi lines output in release body